pxslip/db-studio/docs/app/flows.md

 ---
 description:
-  Flows enable custom, event-driven data processing and task automation within Directus.
+  Flows enable custom, event-driven data processing and task automation within DB Studio.
 Each flow is composed of one trigger, followed by a series of operations.
 readTime: 5 min read
 ---

 # Flows

-> Flows enable custom, event-driven data processing and task automation within Directus.
+> Flows enable custom, event-driven data processing and task automation within DB Studio.
 Each flow is composed of one
 > trigger, followed by a series of operations.

 :::tip Before You Begin